MEMORANDUM REGARDING COVID-19 AND THE IMPACT TO COMMERCIAL REAL ESTATE IN SOUTH CAROLINA

 A few important caveats.
 This Memorandum is meant to provide general guidance only.
 It is not a legal opinion or intended to address any particular situation.
 Each circumstance and contract is different and must be analyzed independently.
 This document only addresses possible commercial real estate impacts within the State of South Carolina.
 We encourage you to seek specific legal advice regarding the impact of COVID-19 on your business.

-We have undertaken a review of multiple office, retail and industrial leases and contracts in the past few days.
+Over the last month or so, we have undertaken a review of multiple office, retail and industrial leases and contracts.
 As a general rule, we are finding that landlord “form” leases generally contain favorable force majeure language that applies as a blanket condition to all obligations set forth in the lease.
 That said, we have found several tenant “form” leases that limit events of force majeure to a set number of days for specific circumstances and a few that do not allow the application of force majeure to certain landlord construction obligations.
 Other tenant “forms” contain language requiring the landlord to provide written notice to the tenant of any matter of force majeure before the delay clock for force majeure will begin.
 We encourage the readers of this Memorandum to review the force majeure language in all of their respective leases.

 As an initial matter, commercial landlord-tenant case law, and pandemic/epidemic circumstances for that matter, are limited in South Carolina.
 As such, we have little insight into how a court may rule on such a dispute relating to the current COVID-19 pandemic.